 Grant's ambitions extended beyond his castle, and in 1766 he founded Grantown on Spey in open country at a point where the military road joined another road following the north side of the Spey from Aviemore.
 Here he laid out much of the town you see today: and here, too, he rehoused tenants displaced by agricultural reform he imposed across his estates.

 In 1863 two competing railway lines arrived in Grantown on Spey.
 These fed the town's industries which at various times ranged from wool to candle making, brewing and a distillery.
 The brewery only lasted for a short time after its opening in 1780.
 The Balmenach Distillery was longer lived, from 1824 until 1993, when problems finding the investment needed to meet effluent standards led to its closure.

 But the coming of the railways also had another effect that outlasted their closure in 1965.
 The altitude, the generally south facing location, the nearby scenery of the Spey valley, and the attractions of a well planned and well constructed town brought Victorian tourists in large numbers, and they have been followed by successive generations of visitors ever since.

-It is built around an extended grassy oblong through which the main road passes.
+Grantown on Spey is built around an extended grassy oblong through which the main road passes.
 Especially striking are the large number of hotels, guest houses, and B&Bs.
 There is also a large camping and caravanning site here and hostel accommodation.
-No fewer than 18 hotels were counted in the town in 1980, the number is probably much the same today.
+No fewer than 18 hotels were counted in the town in 1980, the number is probably not much smaller today.

 The hostel is significant because the south side of Grantown on Spey is now brushed by the Speyside Way long distance footpath.
 Anyone sticking rigidly to the path could avoid all but the very edge of the town.